 Principle 6.6 (Standards for the Dental Team, 2013)

-Medical emergencies can happen at any time in a dental practice.
-You must make sure that:
+As medical emergencies can happen at any time in a dental practice, you must make sure that:

-• All members of staff, including those not registered with the GDC, know their role if there is a medical emergency.
+• All members of staff, including those not registered with the GDC, know their role in the case of a medical emergency.

-• All members of staff who might be involved in dealing with a medical emergency are trained and prepared to do so at any time, and practise together regularly in a simulated emergency so they know exactly what to do.
+• All members of staff who may be involved in dealing with a medical emergency are trained and prepared to do so at any time.
+This includes practising together regularly in simulated emergencies, so they know exactly what to do.

 The GDC also state that registrants must follow the guidance on medical emergencies and training updates issued by the Resuscitation Council (UK).

-As well as training, staff members must get together to carry out/rehearse different medical emergency scenarios to ensure everyone is aware of procedures and protocols to be followed.
-Evidence of training completed, and scenarios rehearsed must be recorded for audit purposes.
-Resuscitation and Medical Emergency training must form part of all new staff induction programmes.
+In addition to training, staff members must get together to carry out and rehearse different medical emergency scenarios, so as to ensure everyone is aware of the correct procedures and protocols to be followed.
+Following this training and rehearsal, evidence must be gathered and recorded for audit purposes.
+Finally, Resuscitation and Medical Emergency training must form a part of all new staff induction programmes.

 Conclusion

-Through the acquisition of thorough and correct training, working within the guidance and protocols of the BNF and careful selection of equipment/drugs, dental professionals can deliver a patient focused management plan from, knowledge, skills, and references.
+With thorough training, working within the correct protocols of bodies such as the BNF, and careful selection of equipment/drugs, dental professionals can deliver a patient-focused management plan from their knowledge, skills, and references.
 This promotes preservation of life, prevents deterioration, and promotes recovery whilst awaiting the arrival of the Emergency Medical Services.

 Training Courses - Dental Business Support - DD (ddgroup.com)